albumentations-team/albumentations/README.md

 ## Why Albumentations

 - Albumentations **[supports all common computer vision tasks](#i-want-to-use-albumentations-for-the-specific-task-such-as-classification-or-segmentation)** such as classification, semantic segmentation, instance segmentation, object detection, and pose estimation.
-- The library provides **[a simple unified API](#a-simple-example)** to work with all data types: images (RBG-images, grayscale images, multispectral images), segmentation masks, bounding boxes, and keypoints.
+- The library provides **[a simple unified API](#a-simple-example)** to work with all data types: images (RGB-images, grayscale images, multispectral images), segmentation masks, bounding boxes, and keypoints.
 - The library contains **[more than 70 different augmentations](#list-of-augmentations)** to generate new training samples from the existing data.
 - Albumentations is **[fast](#benchmarking-results)**.
 We benchmark each new release to ensure that augmentations provide maximum speed.
 - It **[works with popular deep learning frameworks](#i-want-to-know-how-to-use-albumentations-with-deep-learning-frameworks)** such as PyTorch and TensorFlow.
 By the way, Albumentations is a part of the [PyTorch ecosystem](https://pytorch.org/ecosystem/).